Skip to main content

 Do you fit in with our study course?

-Thank you for your interest in the field of Scenography and our training!
+Thank you for your interest in the field of Scenography and our study programme!
 Perhaps you are fond of theatre, do you often draw, do you like to build things, do you like to visit museums with visual arts or do you like to read about the role of art in society?
 These can all be good starting points for a career as a scenographer.
 It is important to find out whether this specific training is right for you.
 You can do this by studying this website carefully and attending an open day.
 And finally by registering and entering into a conversation with the admissions committee during the admission process.
 That is always a mutual acquaintance.

 To participate in the admission procedure, please register by filling in the application form.
 To get to know you a little better, we ask you to submit for this round: